Life Skills Training for Young Men

 What Makes a Relationship Healthy?

-Our goal is to help every young adult in our Catholic addiction recovery program learn to appreciate how great it feels to serve others.
+Our goal is to help every young adult in our catholic addiction recovery program learn to appreciate how great it feels to serve others.
 Whether their service is directed to the community (or world), is found through formal organizations, or through informal involvement in social issues, the participants are learning to serve others, and discover who they are and what their unique gifts are.
 Pope John Paul understood the importance of this vital life skill of serving others, and captured this principle in this statement ” One can only discover who they truly are, by giving the sincere gift of themselves for the good of others”.

-What To Expect in Our Drug and Addiction Rehab
+What To Expect in Treatment Program

 While at Beartooth Mt.
 Ascent, we will help participants learn more about themselves and the skills that they possess (and those they need to learn) in order to be of service to other people and make a contribution to the welfare of others.
 They will learn about the importance of these skills in developing personal and professional success.